Best Financial Literacy for Middle School in 2023

 Moneytime is aimed at children aged 10-14.
 The program uses self-directed lessons to do the teaching for you.
 No pre-work is needed.
 Perfect for our homeschool!
 There are 30 modules, online quizzes, and awards and certificates.
 You will receive 25% off if you click on one of my links.

-Financial literacy for teens from Beyond Personal Finance is a great real-life curriculum teaching kids real problems adults face financially after they graduate.
-This is less theoretical and more hands on.
+Beyond Personal Finance is a great real-life curriculum teaching kids real problems adults face financially after they graduate.
+This is less theoretical and more hands-on.

 Free Financial Literacy Books

-Learning Center and Money Museum – Federal Reserve Bank of Cleveland.
+The Federal Reserve Bank of Cleveland has created a Learning Center and Money Museum.
 They will send you some workbooks, but they have LOTS of FREE resources on their page.
-Including a fun interactive online game.
+Including a fun interactive financial online game.

-Federal Reserve Bank of Atlanta – send free worksheets and very large printables to hang.
+The Federal Reserve Bank of Atlanta will send free worksheets and very large printables to hang.

-Federal Reserve Bank of New York – send up to five FREE comic-style workbooks and also have lesson plans for all ages.
-They offer this in both English and Spanish.
+The Federal Reserve Bank of New York will send up to five FREE comic-style workbooks.
+They also have lesson plans for all ages.

-Reserve Bank of Dallas – aimed at high school-aged children, but the FREE resources and free workbooks are very good.
+The Reserve Bank of Dallas has some excellent worksheets for high school students.
+The FREE resources and workbooks are also very good.

 If you are looking for even more worksheets to teach financial literacy these from My Teaching Library are awesome, they are not free though, but very reasonably priced.

-We love gameschooling in our homeschool.
-So we are always on the lookout for more educational board games to play.
+We are always on the lookout for more educational board games to play.

 I find it so rewarding watching the kids play having no idea that they are actually learning too!
-These are our favorite ones that help with financial literacy.
+These are our favorite financial games for middle school students that help with financial literacy.